Event:page.completed· Destinations:HubSpotActiveCampaignIntercomSlack

 The problem

 Most onboarding sequences still run on clocks instead of behavior.
-That creates the worst possible customer experience: users complete a step and still get nudged to do it again because the next system never heard about the progress update in time.
+That creates the worst possible user experience: users complete a step and still get nudged to do it again because the downstream systems in that workspace never heard about the progress update in time.

-This pattern applies far beyond course products.
-It shows up in SaaS setup flows, activation wizards, membership onboarding, and any product where finishing step 3 should change what happens next immediately.
+This pattern applies far beyond course products — SaaS setup flows, activation wizards, membership onboarding, and any product where finishing step 3 should change what happens next immediately, in every tenant and every environment.

 The event flow